 Master of Public Health

 The M.P.H. in Healthcare Management provides students with a solid foundation for managing in a complex healthcare environment.
-The program provides training for students with interests in administration and the management of a variety of healthcare environments, including hospitals, public health agencies, nursing homes, health systems, pharmaceutical firms, insurers and other organizations in the healthcare sector (click here for the MPH in Health Management core competencies and the degree planner with a list of courses).
+The program provides training for students with interests in administration and the management of a variety of healthcare environments, including hospitals, public health agencies, nursing homes, health systems, pharmaceutical firms, insurers and other organizations in the healthcare sector.

 Doctor of Philosophy in Management and Policy